Saturday, February 24, 2018

 We see that in career paths.
 We have highly intelligent professionals in the work-forces across the globe.
 There are engineers, scientists, mathematicians, doctors, lawyers, oil distributors, food distributors, architects, etc. Perhaps the highest paid are the oil producers.

 Before I list the critically important ayats of immunities I'll add these 5 graphics.
 Look at this.
 When we combine the first 2 together something concerning emerges.
 In the Hadith in the greyish green graphic I was attempting to say the hadith could be manipulated.
 It could become a tool by which someone removes the beneficial protection of quarantines and makes problematic and rare disorders and diseases become viral.
-What doctor in the world wants that to happen?
+What if it is some rare Greek Myth type disorder?
+Or some Condemnation from God type disorder?
+What doctor in the world wants that to happen (spread to everyone else)?
 So when we get to the graphic in black, then I am saying to myself, "Aha see there it is.
 That is exactly what we didn't want to happen in combination with this hadith."
 The next 2 graphics are evidence that it was something that had to be spoken against amongst People of the Bible and amongst People of Quran concerning Burdens and the requirement to be the Disciple of the Messiah (as).
 A message from God echoed in both Books.
 The last 2 graphics is to remind that we are on the Path of Manifest Truth and that verily Allah proves true Al Haqq by the Kalimat.
 That because something false could manifest we need the Truth to overrule or override what is false.
 Can click to enlarge the graphics.

 [The issue is surrounding this Black Graphic making sins equivalent to illnesses and the Greyish Green Graphic making the effects of sicknesses a shared burden.]